 A pandemic during a presidential election year brought unprecedented changes to voting.
-Although The pandemic also made it difficult to transfer Kentucky usually requires a reason for absentee inmates, leading to lower jail numbers as state voting, that was not the case in 2020.
-No-excuse prisoners were less likely to be transferred.
+Although The pandemic also made it difficult to transfer Kentucky usually requires a reason for absentee prisoners were less likely to be transferred.
 Since jails absentee and early voting brought a high turnout